-HYROX has officially announced that the 2026 World Championships will take place in Stockholm, Sweden, at the Strawberry Arena – one of Scandinavia’s premier indoor venues.
-The event will run from June 18th to 21st 2026.
+The 2026 HYROX World Championships took place in Stockholm, Sweden, at the Strawberry Arena – one of Scandinavia’s premier indoor venues.
+The event ran from June 18th to 21st 2026.

-The event will mark the first time HYROX has brought its season finale to Sweden, signalling the sport’s continued global expansion.
-Known for its sleek design and top-tier facilities, the Strawberry Arena offers an iconic backdrop for what’s expected to be the most competitive World Championships yet.
+The event marked the first time HYROX had brought its season finale to Sweden, signalling the sport’s continued global expansion.
+Known for its sleek design and top-tier facilities, the Strawberry Arena offered an iconic backdrop for what was the most competitive World Championships yet.
 Check out this post for a more in-depth look at the venue.

 World Championship Racing

-The event will feature two major competitions split across the four days:
+The event featured two major competitions split across the four days:

 1. Elite 15 World Championships (Professional Racing)